 If you want to wish a Korean friend a happy Chuseok, the standard greeting is:

-Read about the other major Korean holiday in our Seollal (Korean New Year) guide, or explore how the Korean age system works.
+Read about Korea's other great holidays in our Seollal (Korean New Year) guide and Dano (the forgotten midsummer festival), or explore how the Korean age system works.